House history searches

 Costs: £40 an hour – two hour minimum.

-Further information: Email us or use the online form to request a house history search.
+Further information: Use the online form to request a house history search.
 Please give the address/postcode of your property and our researcher will get back to you and confirm timescales.
 You will need to register on our website to use the online form.
 If you want further advice, please email [email protected]

 House history courses

 We also run very popular courses for beginners in researching their own house history.
 Contact Shrewsbury Museum and Art Gallery if you’d like to be added to a waiting list for the next course: [email protected]